 Somewhat.
 I just wasn’t that good at this one.
 It was good to overcome my reticence about asking for directions or help, and that proved helpful in several situations.
 One afternoon I asked a random construction worker if he could spray some WD-40 on my crusty bike lock, and I bought him an ice-cream cone for his trouble (he was working right next to CariBeans).
 I also had some short, interesting conversations with a few random people.

 Kia is quite good at talking to strangers.
-She actively sought out people with young children (Tesla Rose had a dearth of playmates during most of our trip), and cornered The Dellingers one morning at the beach.
-Tesla Rose had a great time playing with the Dellinger girls (Eli and Annika) for the remainder of our trip, and meeting them definitely enhanced our experience.
+She actively sought out people with young children (our kid had a dearth of playmates during most of our trip), and cornered The Dellingers one morning at the beach.
+Our daughter had a great time playing with the Dellinger girls for the remainder of our trip, and meeting them definitely enhanced our experience.
 A stroke of luck, you could say.

 Exercise#3: Consciously consult “gut feeling” at all significant choice points (follow intuition)